The Proof-of-Control Initiative is now convening founding enterprise members.Apply to join →

 About Advanced AI Society

-We bring together the companies building Proof-of-Control technologies and the enterprises that need them.
-We define the standard and build the market infrastructure that makes a fragmented field procurable, certifiable, and insurable.
+We bring together the companies building verifiable AI technologies and the enterprises that need them.
+We are building the market infrastructure that makes a fragmented field procurable, certifiable, and insurable.

 Leadership